Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Dirac's formalism in the extended phase space

-To avoid this contradiction, we take as a rule to first work out the Poisson brackets before we make use of the constraint equation $\phi=0$.
-Therefore, the weak equality sign stands in order to remind us this rule \cite{dirac2013lectures, henneaux1992quantization}.
-Notice that the relation (\ref{Constraint}), gives rise to the Schr\"odinger equation once the coordinates $\tilde{t}$, $\tilde{q}$ and $p$, $p_{\tilde{t}}$ are promoted to operators in a Hilbert space as a result of the quantum canonical formalism.
+To avoid this contradiction, Dirac proposed to take \cite{dirac2013lectures}, as a rule, to first work out the Poisson brackets before we make use of the constraint equation $\phi=0$.
+Therefore, the weak equality sign reminds us of this rule \cite{dirac2013lectures, henneaux1992quantization}.